Ingo Maurer Zettel Light

-I have coveted this amazing Ingo Maurer Zettel’z light for many years, and have looked for many alternatives.
-Finding none we liked as much – we finally bought it.
+I coveted this amazing Ingo Maurer Zettel light for many years.
+Finally we treated ourselves bought it.
 Yay!
 The light comes with no instructions or help with how to style it, so I have documented what I did here.

 My electrician installed the light fitting, following the instructions in the box.
 Leaving me to have fun with the rest.
 The main light fitting consists of the unit surrounded by satin heat resistant glass, with the whole thing then covered in a thin wire mesh.
 This wire mesh comes above the glass, and is what you push the spokes in to.
 There are holes in the top, so the spokes can be pushed through if you want a high display.The light fitting, comes with 80 spokes (half short/ half long) and around 40 stoppers; 80 bulldog clips and a packet of pre printed japanese paper sheets.
 Each of the spokes has a little rubber tip – and the bulldog clips are just common or garden mini bulldog clips.